The 2021 Judging panel

 He writes regularly for Inside Housing and HR Magazine as one of their columnists and tweets on a regular basis (@nickatkin_yh).

-Robin is a Trustee of the Carbon Literacy Trust & a Board Member of Plus Dane Housing.
-And a Past President of the Chartered Institute of Housing.
+Robin retired as chief executive of Northwards Housing in December 2020 and stepped down from the board of Plus Dane last September.
+He is a Past President of the Chartered Institute of Housing.

 Group Chief Executive, Thirteen Housing Group